2025–26 Bellarmine Knights men's basketball team

-The 2025–26 Bellarmine Knights men's basketball team represents Bellarmine University during the 2025–26 NCAA Division I men's basketball season.
-The Knights, led by first year head coach Doug Davenport, play their home games at Knights Hall located in Louisville, Kentucky as members of the Atlantic Sun Conference.
+The 2025–26 Bellarmine Knights men's basketball team represented Bellarmine University during the 2025–26 NCAA Division I men's basketball season.
+The Knights, led by first year head coach Doug Davenport, played their home games at Knights Hall located in Louisville, Kentucky as members of the Atlantic Sun Conference.

 Previous season

 The Knights finished the 2024–25 season 5–26, 2–16 in ASUN play to finish in 12th place, failing to qualify for the ASUN tournament.

 On March 9, 2025, head coach Scott Davenport announced his retirement.
 The school announced that Scott's son, assistant coach Doug Davenport, would be the team's new head coach.

+Preseason

+On October 17, 2025, the ASUN released their preseason polls.
+Bellarmine was picked to finish tenth in the coaches and media poll.